 Evaluate these items Concerns, mitigations, notes

 LCES

 Fire Orders and Watch Out Situations

 Multiple operational periods have occurred without

 achieving initial objectives

-Incident personnel are overextended mentally and/or physically and are affected by cumulative
+Incident personnel are overextended mentally

+and/or physically and are affected by cumulative

 fatigue.

-lungue.

 Communication is ineffective with tactical

 resources and/or dispatch.

+resources und or disputeit.

 Operations are at the limit of span of control.

 Aviation operations are complex and/or aviation

 oversight is lacking.

 Logistical support for the incident is inadequate or

 difficult.